SecureHats/AzWorkspaceManager/README.md

   Get-AzWorkspaceManagerAssignment @arguments | Add-AzWorkspaceManagerAssignmentJob
 ```

-### Get all WorkspaceManager Assignment Jobs for an assignment
+### Get all Workspace Manager Assignment Jobs for an assignment

   This example gets all jobs for a Workspace Manager Assignment